 As discussed, a company defines share classifications at its own discretion.
 This means it can choose how many share classes to create and it can choose how to define each one.
 Companies that do create share classes will typically create two or three.
 For example, a common set of stock classes might look like this:

 Here, our company has chosen to create three tiers of stock.
-Class A stock is intended for average investors, and as a result it is ordinary stock with no special limitations or privileges.
+Class A stock is for average investors.
+More specifically, it is ordinary stock with no special limitations or privileges.
 Class B stock may have been intended for initial investors back when the company was just starting up.
 By offering greater financial rewards, the company hoped to secure financing back when it needed that.

 Class C stock, in our example, may never have hit the market.
 The Board of Directors has held onto that, making sure that they retain voting control over this company no matter who buys up the Class A and Class B stock.